HadoukenIO/notifications-service/README.md

 We use a handful of NPM scripts to handle most of the typical tasks in a project like compile, stage, run, etc.

 * build - run webpack and stage (see below)
-* clean - deletes the ./dist directory
+* clean - runs gts clean (deletes the ./build directory)
 * lint - runs a linter
 * stage - moves the rest of the assets (non-TS and non-packed)
 * start:dev - runs build and serve:dev